What is FOIR? How does it impact personal loan approval?

 You can use the following formula to calculate FOIR.

-Fixed Obligation to Income Ratio = Sum of all fixed monthly obligations/ Net salary per month x 100
+Fixed obligation to income ratio = Total fixed monthly obligations/ Net monthly salary x 100

 Understand it with the help of the following example:

 An individual has applied for a personal loan of Rs.
-5 lakh for a tenor of 5 years.
+5 lakh for five years.
 If his net monthly income is Rs.
 80,000 and his fixed expenditures include the following:

 His FOIR = (5,000 + 7,000 + 8,000 + 8,000 + 11,377)/80,000 x100 = 49.2%.

 - EMI of the loan that you’re applying for

 However, contributions to fixed or recurring deposits and taxes payable are not considered fixed monthly obligations.

 How does FOIR affect personal loan approval?